-This site contains detailed surveys of the native and exotic plant and animal species occurring within the Mid North Coast of New South Wales Australia.
+This site contains detailed surveys of the native and exotic flora and fauna species occurring within the Mid North Coast of New South Wales Australia.
+The main fauna species being Birds, Mammals, Reptiles and Amphibians.
 Please follow either the Flora or Fauna links above for details.

-The Bird section of the Fauna page has been improved to include lists of all birding sites (this can be utilised as a birding routes guide for the regions covered), a list of the rare and more unusual bird sightings within the Mid North Coast of NSW, a bird image gallery and lists of other reliable birding websites.
+The Bird section of the Fauna page has been improved to include lists of all birds and bird watching sites, a list of the rare and more unusual bird sightings within the Mid North Coast of NSW, a bird image gallery and lists of other reliable birding websites.

 The nomenclature for most of the plant taxa is consistent with current usage at the Royal Botanic Gardens Sydney.
 Exotic or non-indigenous taxa are prefixed with an asterisk.
 The nomenclature for the rainforest taxa follows that of the latest edition of the following publications, namely "Rainforest trees and shrubs : a field guide to their identification in Victoria, New South Wales and subtropical Queensland using vegetative features and Rainforest climbing plants : a field guide to their identification in Victoria, New South Wales and subtropical Queensland using vegetative features (Gwen Harden, Bill McDonald, John Williams ; illustrator Gwen Harden)".